Mousetrap (weapon)

 Mousetrap (anti-Submarine Projector, Marks 20 and 22) was an anti-submarine rocket launcher used mainly during World War II by the United States Navy and Coast Guard.
 Its development began in 1941 as a replacement for Hedgehog anti-submarine mortar.
 Hedgehogs were spigot-launched, which placed considerable strain on the launching vessel's deck, whereas Mousetrap was rocket-propelled.
 As a result, Mousetrap's four or eight rails for 7.2 in rockets saved weight and were easier to install.

 The rockets weighed 65 lb each, with a 33 lb Torpex warhead and contact pistol, exactly like Hedgehog.

-By the end of the war, over 100 Mark 22 Mousetraps were mounted in U.S. Navy ships, including three each on 12 destroyers, and submarine chasers (usually two sets of rails).
+By the end of the war, over 100 Mark 22 Mousetraps were mounted in US Navy ships, including three each on 12 destroyers, and submarine chasers (usually two sets of rails).